shivam-srivas/react-chatbot-main1/README.md

 # Web interactive chatbot

-The chatbot aims to simulate natural conversations with users, offering information and assistance related to topics such as loans and general assistance.
-Through a friendly interface, users can exchange messages with the chatbot, ask questions, get answers and even perform actions such as downloading conversation history in CSV format.
+The chatbot aims to simulate natural conversations with users, offering information and assistance related to topics .
+Through a friendly interface, users can exchange messages with the chatbot, ask questions and get answers.

 ## Features